• Individual Investor

 • At age 59½ or over, you can start taking withdrawals without penalty from IRAs.
 You can take withdrawals sooner, but you’ll face a 10% penalty unless you meet certain criteria.

 • Roth IRAs don’t require any withdrawals by the current account holder.
-This means that you can pass the account to your beneficiaries as an inherited IRA if you wish.
+This means that you can pass the account to your beneficiaries as an inherited Roth IRA if you wish.

 • Remember, your beneficiaries can also be charitable organizations, and distributions can be used to donate to charities.